 Nuthin' was the almost immediate reply.
 Of course not.
 I had begun to wonder if he ever did anything.

 Not watching a movie?
 The one thing I knew about J was that he was in love to the point of obsession with Star Wars.
-I couldn't stand that series.
+Thanks to my brother's tendency to watch and re-watch the films until the disks had given out, it was a subject I couldn't stand.

 Nah.
 Pause.
 What r u wearing?